Witiko/doctoral-thesis/main.md

 the semantics of the natural language and mathematics.
 They also often rely on token embeddings of language models, which contain human-like biases.
-[@caliskan2017semantics] These assumptions and biases cause systematic errors on machine translation evaluation tasks.
+[@caliskan2017semantics] These assumptions and biases cause systematic errors and decrease accuracy on machine translation evaluation tasks.

 #### Experiments

-In 2021, we used score aggregation to ensemble a diverse list of structural and semantic matching techniques in order to avoid the systematic errors of any individual technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20[^16] machine translation evaluation tasks.
+In 2021, we used score aggregation to ensemble 16 diverse structural and semantic matching techniques in order to avoid the systematic errors of any individual technique. [@stefanik2021regressive, Section 3.3] We trained and evaluated our ensemble on 20[^16] machine translation evaluation tasks.